IBM Career

 development team.
 And 1985, when the 3990 project transferred to Tucson, AZ, I

-accepted a position as microcode technical team leader and moved to Tucson.
+accepted a position as microcode technical team leader and relocated to Tucson.
 I

 stayed with the 3990 project until health problems forced me to return to San

-After returning to San Jose in 1988 I had various assignments.
+After returning to San Jose I had various assignments.
 When my health

 improved, I accepted an assignment as device microcode team leader for the 3490